kframework/javascript-semantics/test262-coverage/README.md

 ```
 and then generate a coverage report from the trace outputs:
 ```
-$ ./coverage.sh
+$ ./coverage.sh >test262-coverage.out
 ```
-The above command will generate a coverage report `js.k` in the current directory.
+The above command will generate a coverage report `test262-coverage.out` in the current directory.

-In the coverage report [`js.k`](js.k), each semantic rule is annotated with a number
+In the coverage report [`test262-coverage.out`](test262-coverage.out), each semantic rule is annotated with a number
 of how many times it was executed by the test suite.
 The number `0` means that the corresponding semantic rule is not covered by any test.